-After our son was born, I was able to take five very short weeks off of work.
+After our son was born, I was only able to take five very short weeks off of work.
 Most mornings it was just me and Sebastian.
-Obviously he wasn’t going to be eating any of the meals I had prepared.
 I stocked up on easy single-serving breakfast freezer meals that I could reheat just for me.
 Bonus points were given for items I could eat single handily.

 Quick Breads: I love making up a loaf of quick bread to eat for breakfast.
 They freeze really well and defrost quickly because I bake them in mini loaf pans.
 Here are a few of my favorites.